Youth Programs

 Coastal Connections

-Back for 2025!
-During an exciting week-long day-based program, participants explore their local coastal ecosystem through a variety of adventure outings, science and art activities, and personal connections.
+This 4-day camp for middle schoolers engages participants in exploration of local coastal ecosystems through a variety of adventure outings, science and art activities, and personal connections.

-For us here at KMTA, it’s been an amazing summer.
-With school back in session, it’s time to turn our attentions toward Fresh Air Fridays (FAF)- a kid and staff favorite that is all about fresh air and FUN!
-This program is offered across the KMTA region to local families with kids in first to fifth grade.
-FAF offers adventure, art, science, outdoor skill-building, and other activities with a goal to build community, foster pride of place, empower kids through skill-building, and support families with safe and supervised fun for their kids.
+The team here at KMTA loves snow and ice, and we are excited to get local youth outside this winter and spring for Fresh Air Fridays (FAF) – a kid and staff favorite that is all about fresh air and FUN!
+This program is offered across the KMTA region to local families with kids in elementary school.
+FAF offers adventure, art, science, outdoor skill-building, and other activities with a goal to build community, foster pride of place, empower kids through skill-building, and support families with engaging and supervised fun for their kids.

 Tiered Pricing